Transparent heart icon with white outline and + sign.

 6. Created to Reign

-The Cornwall Alliance has a solidly Christian perspective on economic and environmental stewardship, as is evidence in their multitude of current articles.
+The Cornwall Alliance has a solidly Christian perspective on economic and environmental stewardship, as is evidenced in their multitude of current articles.
 That worldview is evident in their podcast too, hosted by Dr. E. Calvin Beisner and Dr. David Legates, and titled Created to Reign.
 Two recent episodes of Created to Reign explained why free markets are generally not only more effective in helping the poor, but more just.
 Find it on Spotify, Amazon Music, and Apple Podcasts.

 Enjoyed this article?